 Today, I’m happy to announce the release of Servebolt Optimizer version 2.0 for WordPress, which includes smart and automatic purging of Cloudflare cache on post, page, product and any custom post type update.

-Being a performance centric web hosting company, we see the “purge everything” button as a threat against web performance.
+Being a performance-centric web hosting company, we see the “purge everything” button as a threat to web performance.
 Every time you hit this button, your website will slow down until caches have been built up again.
 Therefore, we have invested heavily in fixing this problem.
-And as such, we are now introducing fine grained cache purging in Servebolt Optimizer v 2.0.
+And as such, we are now introducing fine-grained cache purging in Servebolt Optimizer v 2.0.

-In addition to the new automatic purging of Cloudflare cache, we have also implemented Cloudflare’s new API authentication, API tokens, and improved the overall quality of the plugin.
+In addition to the new automatic purging of Cloudflare cache, we have also implemented Cloudflare’s new API authentication and API tokens and improved the overall quality of the plugin.

 Purging Cloudflare cache in WordPress

-At Servebolt, we believe in a clever use of caching and not using caching as the main performance enhancement.
-This means that, for instance, a WooCommerce store only caches HTML for non-logged in users and never cache cart and checkout pages which are unique for everyone.
+At Servebolt, we believe in the clever use of caching and not using caching as the main performance enhancement.
+This means that, for instance, a WooCommerce store only caches HTML for non-logged-in users and never caches cart and checkout pages which are unique for everyone.
 Having a cache strategy like this results in the best load times possible for most of the users.
 It also enables the developers of a site to stop spending a lot of time configuring cache, freeing up their time to focus on PHP and database query performance.